jillesvangurp/www.jillesvangurp.com/README.md

 # www.jillesvangurp.com

 Source code and markdown for generating my [website](https://www.jillesvangurp.com).

-Everything is built with simple scripts and [Pandoc](https://pandoc.org).
+Everything is built with shell scripts, make, and [Pandoc](https://pandoc.org).

-Feel free to copy and adapt as you need; the setup is deliberately minimal.
+Feel free to copy and adapt as you need; this setup is deliberately minimal.

 ## Key features